cisco/mindmeld/docs/source/userguide/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^

-Workbench reads your credentials from its configuration file, located at ``~/.mmworkbench/config``, when performing actions that require authentication, such as such as accessing :doc:`blueprints <../blueprints/overview>`.
+Workbench reads your credentials from its configuration file, located at ``~/.mmworkbench/config``, when performing actions that require authentication, such as accessing :doc:`blueprints <../blueprints/overview>`.

 Create the ``~/.mmworkbench`` folder.